mortazavilab/parse_pipeline/README.md

 1. Make a fastq config file with columns that match the many examples in the configs folder, e.g. [igvf_015_config.tsv](https://github.com/fairliereese/parse_pipeline/blob/main/configs/igvf_015_config.tsv) and save in configs folder.
 Required columns are **fastq**, **fastq_r2**, **subpool**, **plate**, **lane**, **run**, and **platform**.
 2. Update [sample_metadata.csv](https://github.com/fairliereese/parse_pipeline/blob/main/configs/sample_metadata.csv) with relevant metadata for your experiment.
 The minimum required metadata columns for the pipeline to run properly are **Mouse_Tissue_ID**, **Experiment**, **bc1_well**, **well_type**, **Tissue**, and **Genotype**.
 If you have genetically multiplexed wells, it's also very convienent for downstream analysis to also have **Multiplexed_sample1** and **Multiplexed_sample2**.
 3. Make a copy of `snakemake/Snakefile.smk` with your experiment name to edit.
 Keep the copy in the snakemake folder.
 You can also just edit `Snakefile.smk` directly, but I like to keep a copy of the Snakefile used for each run for my own records.
 You only need to edit **5 lines** maximum in the header region of the file:
-- config_tsv: Path to the fastq config file which has the paths to your read1 and read2 input fastqs and the plate, lane, run, and sequencing platform.
+- **config_tsv**: Path to the fastq config file which has the paths to your read1 and read2 input fastqs and the plate, lane, run, and sequencing platform.
-- sample_csv: Path to the sample metadata.
+- **sample_csv**: Path to the sample metadata.
 I typically update the [Google spreadsheet](https://docs.google.com/spreadsheets/d/13M6-Ry6oXgkx94BHZOGioYPI6F_hWDqjGgcaNu2JNYs/edit#gid=2080239896), download the tab, and upload it to my configs folder.
+Each row represents a well in the sample barcoding plate with metadata information for that sample, some of which is repeated across all the samples on the plate, such as experiment name, kit, and tissue.
-- kit: either WT (48 wells), WT_mini (12 wells), or WT_mega (96 wells)
+- **kit**: either WT (48 wells), WT_mini (12 wells), or WT_mega (96 wells)
-- chemistry: all IGVF and ModelAD experiments are v2 so far, v3 coming soon
+- **chemistry**: all IGVF and ModelAD experiments are v2 so far, v3 coming soon
-- first_min_counts: minimum # of UMIs per cell
+- **first_min_counts**: minimum # of UMIs per cell

 ## Run pipeline